hughbrien/frontend/README.md

 # frontend
 Frontend in Python

+The Project was created to demonstrate and exeplify the Integration between Git compatiable Source Controls and Komodor

+### PreRequisites

+- Fork this Project
 - Ensure you are access to the appropriate docker runtime
-- You also need to access to a Repository.
+- You also need to access to a **Repository**.
 Updates
+-

 ## Changes in Komodor